pyuriy/AWS/README.md

 # AWS
-All I ollected for AWS
+All I collected for AWS